-They met at ring centre and took all of about eight seconds to warm up before Mancini unloaded some heavy shots to the champion’s body.
+They met at ring center and took all of about eight seconds to warm up before Mancini unloaded some heavy shots to the champion’s body.
 Frias took offense and landed a big right followed by a bigger left hook that sent an off-balance Mancini staggering into the ropes as the crowd rose to its feet.
 The challenger righted himself and the slugfest was on.
-It wouldn’t last long, but while it did, it was non-stop excitement.
+It wouldn’t last long, but while it did, it was non-stop action and excitement.

 Convinced he had stunned Mancini, Arturo pursued and unloaded bombs, many of them landing.
 His right hand was connecting upstairs and he was getting home with both fists to the body.
 But at the same time Ray was landing his share too and now Frias was cut underneath the left eye.
 This was an absolute scorcher, a whirlwind battle, both men like thresher machines gone haywire as they traded huge shots at breakneck speed.